 I started from Porta Arenes and booked day tours to the national park and glaciers in Argentina.
 Traveled overland by bus to Ushaia,,flew up to Puerto Montes and immediately caught bus to Puerto Varas,great small town with good hotel on the lake with view of volcano.
 Later took bus to island of Chilloe, good day out.
-Never any problems. over 1 year ago
+Never any problems. about 2 years ago

 I travelled through Chilean Patagonia in a rental car with my boyfriend for about 5 weeks in January/Feb this year.
 We travelled the length of the Caretera Austral, meaning we stopped in Villa O'Higgins, not continuing down to Punta Arenas.
 For us, travelling independently was the best way for us to see this region and I wouldn't want to do it any other way.
 We loved the freedom of stopping anytime we wanted to appreciate a beautiful view, hang out in tiny towns, swim in crystal clear lakes, cook meals on our campstove (saving heaps on dining expenses), and setting up camp whenever we found somewhere pleasant.
 Car rental isn't cheap, nor is fuel, and campervan companies like Wicked and AndesCampers exist but cost a fortune and need prior reservation especially for peak season.